|Date Range||1700 - 1799|

 Chakrasamvara and Vajrayogini according to the tradition of the Indian mahasiddha Luipa.

 Chakrasamvara (Wheel of Bliss) is the name of a complex multi-faced and multi-armed Tantric Buddhist meditational deity.
 He is dark blue in colour, with four faces and twelve arms.
 Each hand holds a different attribute.
 In a standing posture he is in union with his consort Vajrayogini, red in colour, with one face and two hands.
+When Vajrayogini appears with a pig face on the side or top of the head she is then called Vajravarahi.
+In this example there is no pig face or head to be seen.
 Below the feet are the prone figures of red Kalaratri and black Bhairava.

 Jeff Watt 6-2018